Grail scientist working

 How methylation works

-Although abnormal methylation is a common feature of all cancers, the rate at which different cells in the body shed DNA is inherently different, and also varies by the stage of the cancer.1
+Although the cancer “fingerprint” is shared by all cancers, the rate at which different cells in the body shed DNA is inherently different (more aggressive cancers shed more DNA), and the rate DNA is shed also varies by the stage (or amount) of the cancer.

 Following extensive clinical research, GRAIL believes methylation is the most promising approach to detecting a cancer signal and identifying the tissue type or organ associated with the cancer signal.